pfftdammitchris/react-cheatsheets/README.md

 ## Generate cheat sheets using React

 Lots of todos to be done but it can still be used.
 Documentation is ongoing.
+Feel free to contribute in the mean time!

 Originally planned to be named _react-cheatsheets_ but "cheat" was forbidden in the registry, so we now have `react-csheets`!